 L.A.
-Care Medicare Plus (Dual-Special Needs Plan [D-SNP]) and Reporting Requirements
+Care Medicare Plus Dual Eligible Special Needs Plan (D-SNP) and Reporting Requirements

 The Centers for Medicare and Medicaid Services (CMS) uses Medicare Advantage Part C and Part D measurement sets for monitoring quality of care, member experience, and plan administration of contractual standards.
 L.A.
 Care monitors and reports all required Part C and Part D measure reports such as HEDIS, CAHPS, and Health Outcomes Survey (HOS) to NCQA and CMS.
-In addition, Medicare Plus (Dual-Special Needs Plan [D-SNP]) Plans must monitor and submit program specific measure reports to CMS "Core Measures", and to the Department of Health Care Services (DHCS) "California-Specific Measures" as required in the contract between DHCS and CMS.
-These measures evaluate the effectiveness of the Care Coordination and Quality Improvement Program Effectiveness (CCQIPE) and encompass Part C and D program areas.
+In addition, Medicare Plus Dual Eligible Special Needs Plan (D-SNP) Plans must monitor and submit program-specific "Part C" reports to CMS and "Core Measures" to the Department of Health Care Services (DHCS) "California-Specific Measures" as required in the contract between CMS and DHCS.
+Both program specific Part C and Core measures monitor the quality and effectiveness of L.A.
+Care's Model of Care.